Skip to main content

 Tax authorities may challenge the character if the transfer lacks clear documentation.
 Lump-Sum vs. Annuity Taxation Annuities: Regular annuity payments are generally classified as Category H (Pension Income) and taxed under progressive IRS rules with the applicable statutory deduction mechanism.

-Lump Sums: If withdrawn over fewer than 10 years, lump sums may be reclassified as Category E (Capital Income) and taxed autonomously at 28%.
 This is harsher than the 85/15 rule.
 Best Practice: Structure withdrawals over more than 10 years to retain "pension income" classification and benefit from the 85/15 rule.

 Supporting content